autoplot/documentation/javadoc/org/das2/components/ColorBarComponent.md

+# org.das2.components.ColorBarComponent

-# org.das2.components.ColorBarComponentColorBarComponent wraps a DasColorBar and DasCanvas to make a component.
+ColorBarComponent wraps a DasColorBar and DasCanvas to make a component.

-ColorBarComponent( Datum min, Datum max, boolean isLog ) create a new ColorBarComponent
+# ColorBarComponent( Datum min, Datum max, boolean isLog )
+create a new ColorBarComponent

 ***